 An additional group of bets is in the middle of the layout, are referred to as proposition bets, and are used for bets by players from both sides.
 The top rim of the table has horizontal grooves for players to keep their chips (lying horizontally) while not in play.

-We have both the 8 foot Craps Table and the 12 foot fullsize Craps Table.
+We have the 12 foot full size Craps Table.

 Used tables for sale